kubeflow/website/content/docs/pipelines/installation/standalone-deployment.md

      kubectl apply -k github.com/kubeflow/pipelines/manifests/kustomize/env/dev?ref=$PIPELINE_VERSION
      ```

-     This is for 0.4.0 and above, commands for older versions can be found at [Deploying Kubeflow Pipelines](#deploying-kubeflow-pipelines)
+     To upgrade to Kubeflow Pipelines 0.3.0 and lower, use the [deployment instructions](#deploying-kubeflow-pipelines) to upgrade your Kubeflow Pipelines cluster.

 1. Delete obsolete resources manually.

-     This depends on which version you are upgrading from and to.
+     Depending on the version you are upgrading from and the version you are upgrading to,
+     some Kubeflow Pipelines resources may have become obsolete.

      If you are upgrading from Kubeflow Pipelines < 0.4.0 to 0.4.0 or above, you can remove the
      following obsolete resources after the upgrade: